Join the LadVen OS testing programRequest a demo

 The customer receives replies back in their channel — they keep communicating the usual way, without knowing about the portal's inner workings.

 For external channels it is important that messages not only arrive but also go back to the customer.
-For this there is an operational delivery console, where the administrator sees the sending status:
+The /chat/integrations/ops console is readable with chat.canReadSettings; retrying a delivery requires chat.canManageSettings.

 Regularly check the console for active channels: if the number of errors or stuck messages grows, the problem is usually in the channel's access or its limits, not in the portal itself.